Probabilistic Object Maps for Long-Term Robot Localization: Related Work

 \subsection{Continuous Mapping}

 Appropriate map representations are critical to localization and SLAM.
 Occupancy grids are commonly used, but introduce errors from discretization.
-The fixed resolution of\hide{ traditional} occupancy grids is also poorly suited to variable density data and continuous optimization techniques used in many modern localization approaches.
-Recent works have explored continuous map representations\hide{ of maps} to avoid these shortcomings.
-Hilbert maps \cite{ramos2016hilbert} model the occupancy of an environment by projecting data into a Hilbert space and using a logistic regression classifier to compute\hide{ the} occupancy\hide{ probability} for a location, while Gaussian process occupancy maps \cite{o2012gaussian} address the same problem using a Gaussian process classifier.\AAA{Do we need some sort of conclusion or transition here?} We employ a similar technique for modeling object occurrences.
+The fixed resolution of occupancy grids is also poorly suited to variable density data and continuous optimization techniques used in many modern localization approaches.
+Recent works have explored continuous map representations to avoid these shortcomings.
+Hilbert maps \cite{ramos2016hilbert} model the occupancy of an environment by projecting data into a Hilbert space, while \cite{doherty3dbayesian} uses Bayesian Generalized kernel inference.
+In \cite{o2012gaussian}, occupancy is estimated with Gaussian process classification, similar to our approach to modeling object likelihood.
+These methods have been extended to handle dynamic environments in \cite{senanayake2016spatio} and \cite{ocallaghan2016gaussian}, but focus on observed motion, while the proposed method also accommodates objects that move between robot deployments.
+Further, all of these works focus on raw sensor data and do not incorporate semantics.